loco

 You can grant consent to any registered third-party app to access your health data.
 To grant consent via the third-party app:

-2. Look for the feature to access your health data from your health plan (or any equivalent section).
+2. Identify the feature that enables health data access from your health plan (or any equivalent section).

 3. On the list of health plans, select Geisinger Health Plan.

-4. Login using your GHP member portal credentials.
+4. Sign in using your GHP member portal credentials.

 How to renew consent

-You or your personal representative can renew consent for a third-party app if it has expired or is nearing expiry.
-Call the GHP customer care team or the number on the back of your member ID card and place a request to renew consent.
+You or your personal representative can renew consent for a third-party app if it's expired or is nearing expiration.
+Call the GHP Customer Care team or the number on the back of your member ID card and place a request to renew consent.

 How to revoke consent